Donor Data: How to Turn Insights Into Donations

 4. Donation forms

-5. Social media followers
+5. Social network followers

 6. SMS opt-in campaigns